-$$As - Used\ Flow\ Rate^3 = 0.542 \times Nominal\ Flow\ Rate + 0.691$$ [4]
+$As - Used Flow Rate^3 = 0.542 \times Nominal Flow Rate + 0.691 [4]$

-As - Used Flow Rate = Actual flow of installed showerhead
+As - Used Flow Rate = Actual flow of installed showerhead Nominal Flow Rate = Rated flow listed on the showerhead

 3 The lower limit of this equation is 1.25 gpm due to water pressure limitations.
 As the showerhead flow rate is reduced, the full-on flow will approach the as-used flow since as there is a limit to the acceptable flow-rate.
 [4] As such, the algorithm assumes that a showerhead with a full-on flow rate of 1.25 gpm also has an as-used flow of 1.25 gpm.
 Actual flow rates lower that 1.25 gpm can be assumed to result in longer showers, negating additional savings.